 If you don’t have enough in savings to cover the bills, there are various private loan options available, including loans designed specifically with personal injury victims in mind.

 Not sure which strategy is right for you?
-As personal injury lawyers for Bellevue and Omaha, Hauptman, O’Brien, Wolf & Lathrop, P.C. is here to help.
+As personal injury lawyers for Sarpy County and Omaha, Hauptman, O’Brien, Wolf & Lathrop, P.C. is here to help.
 Contact our office and schedule a free consultation to talk about your options and figure out your best next steps.

 Reimbursing the Health Insurance Company: Do You Have to Pay Your Medical Bills from a Personal Injury Settlement?